For BusinessFor Customers

 2. What are your typical approval rates?

 You want to look for a vendor with the sophisticated underwriting technology and analytics required to give every potential customer the highest chance of getting approved.
+At Koalafi, we evaluate over 5,000 data points to get a more complete picture of applicants.
+For non-prime consumers, credit score does not always tell the full story, which is why it is not a major decision driver in Koalafi’s underwriting models.

 3. What is your customer application experience like?